bilias/rqwatch/docs/UPDATE_2_plus.md

 ## 4. Add the new cron job and check Redis

-A new cron entry replays mail metadata that the database refused at the time of delivery.
-Without it nothing is ever replayed.
+A new cron entry replays mail metadata that the database refused at the time of delivery (required REDIS).
+Without it nothing is ever replayed.\
 See `contrib/cron`:

 ```
 # import mail metadata spooled by the API when database refused a write